Here is some information below.

 Thank you for posting your request on History Hub!

-We suggest that you request your father’s Official Military Personnel File (OMPF).
-OMPFs and individual medical reports for enlisted men of the U.S. Army who were separated from the service after October 1912 and prior to 1958 and for officers of the U.S. Army who were separated from the service after June 1917 and prior to 1958 are in the custody of NARA's National Personnel Records Center in St. Louis.
+If you have not done so already, we suggest that you request a copy of your father’s Official Military Personnel File (OMPF).
+His service number should be listed on the files.
+OMPFs and individual medical reports for enlisted men of the U.S. Army who were separated from the service after October 1912 and before 1959 are in the custody of NARA's National Personnel Records Center (NPRC) in St. Louis.
 In many cases where personnel records were destroyed in the 1973 fire, proof of service can be provided from other records such as morning reports, payrolls, and military orders, and a certificate of military service will be issued.
 Please complete a GSA Standard Form 180 and mail it to NARA's National Personnel Records Center, (Military Personnel Records), 1 Archives Drive, St. Louis, MO 63138-1002.
-You also may fax the form to 314-801-9195.
+Veterans and their next of kin also may use eVetRecs to request records.
+See eVetRecs Help for instructions.
 For more information see Official Military Personnel Files (OMPF), Archival Records Requests.